Origins and Evolution of Industrial-Organizational Psychology Through History

 5. Referent power (personal charisma and respect)

-Research shows that situational leadership, adapting one’s style to different contexts, often yields the best results.
+Research indicates that situational leadership, adapting one’s approach to fit different contexts, often yields the most favorable outcomes.

 Organizational Culture and Socialization

-Organizational culture encompasses shared values, beliefs, and behaviors within a company.
+Organizational culture encompasses the collective values, beliefs, and practices within a company.

-Strong cultures can enhance employee commitment and performance.
+Strong cultures can boost employee dedication and performance levels.

 • Mission and vision statements